Youth Financial Wellbeing For Your School

 - Set up and running of a virtual School Bank (available mid Q1 2021)

-- Start Your Own Business Workshop
+- Virtual delivery of a Start Your Own Business Workshop

 - Virtual delivery of a CV & Interview Skills Workshop

 - Opportunity to participate in the Bank of Ireland Virtual Money Smarts Challenge

 Our newly created School Hub has lots more detailed information on all the programme elements listed above.

 Primary schools can avail of our Talking Cents with Ollie Programme which is developed specifically for children aged 7 – 12.
 There are six easy-to-follow money lessons.
 Each lesson is divided into stories, discussion guides, interesting facts and activities to help children learn about money in a fun and engaging way.